 I was able to crawl the site mimicking an Icelandic IP and using 1 console (it took forever).

-So, is EKM good for SEO?
+Is EKM good for SEO?

 If you’re a small/medium sized business looking to sell online, enterprise level solutions such as Magento, SalesForce and Hybris come with hefty price tags and development challenges.

 EKM offers a solution to SMEs who want to get ahead in the digital world and establish an e-commerce foundation, and as a starter platform to provide initial growth and brand establishment.
+However, according to EKM’s sales team on the live chat – you don’t need any additional SEO has the platform does it all for you:

-However, that being said – from working with a number of ecommerce platforms over the years, I would choose Shopify ahead of EKM.
+However, that being said – from working with a number of e-commerce platforms over the years, I would choose Shopify ahead of EKM.
 For the out of the box issues, I feel Shopify is a much more workable platform and a lot of the SEO issues I’ve come across can be resolved with some tweaking – even on site’s pushing £2million+ in annual online revenue.

 I would however place EKM in my top 3, ahead of BigCommerce, NetSuite and OpenCart as e-commerce solutions for SME businesses on a budget.
 My new top 3 being: